 Mary Berry Egg Custard Tart

-• Refrigeration: Place the leftover egg custard tarts in an airtight container and refrigerate for up to 3 days.
+• Storage: Place cooled tarts in an airtight container and refrigerate for up to 3 days.

-• Freezing: Wrap each leftover egg custard tarts individually in plastic wrap and freeze they can be frozen for up to a month.
-Thaw in the refrigerator before serving.
+• Freezing: Wrap individual tarts tightly in plastic wrap.
+Freeze for up to 1 month.
+Thaw overnight in the fridge.

 FAQs

-How do you know when egg custard is done?
+Q: How do you know when the egg custard is cooked?

 • Calories: 211